tcoupin/docker-rok4-build/README.md

 Pull the image tcoupin/rok4-build to test it! https://registry.hub.docker.com/u/tcoupin/rok4-build/

+Use the *arm* tag for RaspberryPi and ARM chipset.

 Rok4 is an open-source WMS/WMTS Raster server made by IGN France and used by Géoportail.gouv.fr.

 * www.rok4.org